-Our shelled giant almonds are grown every day by loving hands, with respect for the environment and for those who work in the lands to ensure a high-quality product at a fair price.
+Our shelled giant almonds are grown every day by loving hands, with respect for the environment and for those who work the land to ensure a high-quality product at a fair price.

-You can buy natural shelled giant almonds in packs of 500 g, 1 kg, and 2.5 kg, ideal for real nut lovers.
+You can buy natural shelled giant almonds in packs that are ideal for true nut lovers.